Sherman Alexie Makes Me Fly

-Let me confess right here that I am a terrible library patron, always renewing books and movies, even magazines, several times, while they sit on my bedside table waiting for me to read them or watch them.
+Let me confess right here that I am a terrible library patron.
+I always renew books and movies, even magazines, several times while they sit on my bedside table waiting for me to read or watch them.
 But it was hopeless this time, so I went to the library on my way back from work to return the book.
-I reluctantly put it on the return slot.
+I reluctantly put it in the return slot.
 When I stopped reading, Rachel was about to enter a Beijing TV studio and become a Chinese soap opera star.

 The titles this time were: